kartoza/sawps/docs/src/user/manual/explore/reports.md

      * **Applying Filters:**
          * Click on the respective filter dropdowns.
          * Set filter criteria.
-         * Click on the filter to update the data display based on the users filter selections.
+         * Click on the filter to update the data display based on the user's filter selections.
-     * Each filter is designed to help the user narrow down the users dataset to view only the data that's relevant to the users analysis.
+     * Each filter is designed to help the user narrow down their dataset to view only the data that's relevant to their analysis.

-4. **Column Search**: User can search for specific values within columns by selecting the column.
-This feature is especially useful when the user need to locate specific data points within a large dataset.
+4. **Column Search**: Users can search for specific values within columns by selecting the column.
+This feature is especially useful when the user needs to locate specific data points within a large dataset.
 The table will dynamically filter to display selected column.
 5. **XLSX Format:** Click on the `DOWNLOAD DATA REPORT` button to download the current dataset in XLSX format.
 6. **CSV Format:** Click on the `DOWNLOAD DATA CSV` button to download the current dataset in CSV format.